Master of Catholic School Leadership

-RPS 6110.
+NSOM 5311.
 Graduate Proseminar.
-Required of all first-year students, this non-credit course is an introduction to
+Required of all first-year students.
+The course is an introduction to the fields

-Proseminar is offered only in the fall semester – both on campus and online.
-It is
+is offered only in the fall semester – both on campus and online.

 What you need to know about the Master of Catholic School Leadership: